 PTSS 1 [MDA]

-The Precision Tracking Space System (PTSS) is a proposed constellation of satellites in the Ballistic Missile Defense System (BMDS), designed to track ballistic missiles shortly after launch and throughout their midcourse flight.
+The Precision Tracking Space System (PTSS) was a proposed constellation of satellites in the Ballistic Missile Defense System (BMDS), designed to track ballistic missiles shortly after launch and throughout their midcourse flight.
 PTSS will provide sensor data to the BMDS battle manager which will, in turn, send tracking data to deployed Aegis cruisers/destroyers and their on-board interceptor missiles.
 PTSS enables the early intercept of enemy ballistic missiles and increases the missile raid handling capacity of the BMDS.

 With PTSS, the Missile Defense Agency is using a proven acquisition approach – the initial development program is performed by government and military laboratories, followed by a competitive procurement with industry for production.
 The program also has embedded military service representatives from the Air Force and from the Navy.